-Internationalisation and intercultural learning Students will be able to • identify similarities and differences in local, national and international sport structures. deliver and discuss group presentations while considering different cultural settings.
-Core Contents History and development of IFs and NFs.
-Relationship between global actors and the International Olympic Committee.
-Physical Education and school sport.
-Organization of community and elite sport.
-Social Inclusion.
-The Darakympic Movement and the International The Paralympic Movement and the International Paralympic Committee.
-Teaching and Learning Methods Presentations/ discussions, hermeneutic work with sources, guest lectures and study trips, independent learning Recommended Literature Will be communicated at the beginning of each seminar, e.g.: Bloyce, D. (ed.)
-2012.
-Olympic and Paralympic Policy.
-Special Edition of the International Journal of Sport Policy and Politics 4 (3).
-Chappelet, JL. & Kübler-Mabbot, B. (2008).
-The International Olympic Committee and the Olympic System: The Governance of World Sport.
-London: Routledge.
-Ferrand, A., Chappel et, JL. & Seguin, B. (2012).
-Olympic Marketing.
-London: Routledge.
-Gilchrist,P. (2012).
+International Control Charles will be able to Internationalisation and intercultural learning Students will be able to identify similarities and differences in local and regional sport structures, facilities and programmes. deliver and discuss group presentations while considering different cultural settings.
+Core Contents Sport structures, facilities and programmes on the local level across various (national) settings The influence of the regional level on sport for all policy History and development of sport for all and grassroots sports Physical Education and school sport Social Inclusion The Paralympic Movement and the International Paralympic Committee Political contexts of public health and prevention Cultural aspects of public health and prevention policy Teaching and Learnin g Methods Presentations/ discussions, hermeneutic work with sources, guest lectures and study trips, independent learning Recommended Literature Will be communicated at the beginning of each seminar, e.g.: Maclean, M. (2013).
+The Sports Club in History: International Aspects.
+Special Edition of the International Journal of Sport Policy and Politics 30 (14).
+Breuer, C. et al. (2015).
+Sport Clubs in Europe: A Cross- National Comparative Perspective.
+Cham: Springer.
+Gilchrist, P. (2012).
 The Politics of Sport: Community, Mobility, Identity.
 London: Routledge.
 Henry, I. & Ling-Mei, K. (2013).
 Routledge Handbook of Sport Policy.
 London: Routledge.
-Howe, P.D.
-(2008).
-The cultural politics of the paralympic movement: through an anthropological lens.
-London: Routledge.
-Maclean, M. (2013).
-The Sports Club in History: International As pects .
-Special Edition of the International Journal of Sport Policy and Politics 30 (14).
 Smith, B. (2014).
 Paralympics and disability sport.
 London: Routledge.
 Thomas, N. & Smith, A. (2009).
 Disability, Sport and Society: An Introduction.
 London: Routledge.
-Type of module (compulsory/elective) Compulsory Prerequisites Cf. Overview Prerequisites Intermediate Assessments E.g. group presentations.
+Mansfield, L. & Piggin, J. (2018).
+Sport, Physical Activity and Public Health.
+London: Routledge.
+Guest, C. et al. (2013): Oxford Handbook of Public Health Practice.
+Oxford: University Press.
+Type of module (com pulsory/elective) Compulsory including mandatory elective classes Prerequisites Cf. Overview Prerequisites Intermediate Assessr nents E.g. group presentations.
 Exact details will be given for each seminar in the first session at the semester's start.
-Assessment / extent / share of the module 100% written term paper in one of the seminars (15 pages). grade Weight of module (100%) Module Commissioner Cf. Overview Module Commissioner
+Assessment / extent grade / share of the module 100% written term paper in one of the seminars (15-20 pages).
+Weight of module (100%) Module Commissione er Dr. A. Molzberger